Using MergerFS to combine multiple hard drives into one unified media storage

 , and /mnt/media3

 .
-(Which is which does not really mattter anymore.)
 This way by using /mnt/media*

 Here’s how my fstab file looks now.